(530)626-4211

 Explanation of Quick List:

 1.)
-Has your battery been disconnected recently or have you had to jump start your car?
+Has your battery been disconnected or replaced recently, had engine repairs or have you had to jump start your car?
 If so, on vehicles 1996 and newer this will cause your vehicles computer to require re-booting.
-Your vehicle will fail the smog test if the re-boot hasn't completed all tests.
-In order to re-boot your computer, we recommend freeway/city driving for at least 150 miles without any disconnection in the battery or jump starting.
-In addition, if you've had work done on the vehicle recently, follow this tip in case, unbeknownst to you, an engine code was cleared or your battery was disconnected during the repairs.
-This will save you time and money and is one of the biggest reasons for smog failures on 2000 and newer vehicles.
-2.)
-Is
+Without the re-boot, your vehicle will fail the smog.
+In order to re-boot your computer, we recommend freeway/city driving for at least 150 miles over a few days without any disconnection in the battery or jump starting.

 damage can result.
 A repair shop can diagnose engine light codes and